altndrr/persona/README.md

 │   └── train_list.txt
 ```

-Note that in the VGGFace2 folder there are also a `test_list.txt` and a `train_list.txt` files that are required.
+Note that in the VGGFace2 folder there are also a `test_list.txt` and a `train_list.txt` files that
+are required.
+The same reasoning goes for the `pairs.txt` file in the LFW folder.
+All of the files
+can be retrieved on the datasets' website.

 ## Usage